Top Businesses We Insure in the Food Service Businesses

 Commercial property insurance varies by coverage form.
 The Basic form of business property insurance usually covers losses triggered by fire, lightning, wind, hail, acts of vandalism, and more.
 Special form property adds coverage such as theft and instead of listing the perils covered, instead it only lists what is excluded so the special form property policy provides much broader coverage than the basic form.
 Other property coverage for flood or earthquake, is usually purchased separately, it may be needed depending on your business’s geographic location.
 If you regularly have property in transit or used away from your business’s location, you’ll need to consider inland marine insurance.

 General Liability insurance coverage will provide defense for covered claims including court costs, and damages or settlements for which your business is legally responsible.

-General liability insurance is the first policy many food and beverage company owners purchase.
+General food business liability insurance is the first policy many food and beverage company owners purchase.
 It enables companies to protect themselves against legal liability claims for property damage or bodily injury caused by your business’s operations or products.
 Claims and lawsuits have expensive financial consequences.
-It is likewise required of any commercial space or restaurant lease.
-This policy provides liability coverage related to:
+It is likewise required of any commercial space or a restaurant lease.
+This policy provides food liability insurance coverage related to:

 - Third-party injuries

 - Persona Injury, libel, slander, wrongful eviction, invasion of privacy or wrongful detention, arrest or prosecution